 Another cognitive enhancer often reported to cause adverse effects when exceeding the recommended dose is Gingko Biloba.

-This latter has been proven to occasionally cause stomach upset, headaches, and blood thinning .
+This latter has been proven to occasionally cause stomach upset, headaches, and blood thinning, according to the Nutrients .

 While natural smart drugs are not banned in sports, synthetic nootropics are banned, which can disqualify competitors from sporting events.

 To stay up with the rules of competition, athletes must research dietary supplements banned by World Anti-Doping Agency (WADA) or US Anti-Doping Agency (USADA), such as phenylpiracetam, the first synthetic nootropic.

 Do Nootropics Help With Sports?